-“Dr. Krug has an unwavering dedication to the mesothelioma field, and I am excited to see what new insight he will bring to the field with his new position at BMC,” stated Melinda Kotzian, Chief Executive Officer at the Meso Foundation.
+“Dr. Krug has an unwavering dedication to the mesothelioma field, and I am excited to see what new insight he will bring to the field with his new position at BMS,” stated Melinda Kotzian, Chief Executive Officer at the Meso Foundation.

 We congratulate Dr. Krug and wish him the best in his new position.